phpmd/phpmd/README.rst

   - ``--ignore-violations-on-exit`` - will exit with a zero code, even if any violations are found.

+  - ``--generate-baseline`` - will generate a phpmd.baseline.xml for existing violations next to the ruleset definition file.

+  - ``--baseline-file`` - the filepath to a custom baseline xml file.
+The filepath of all baselined files must be relative to this file location.

   An example command line: ::

     phpmd PHP/Depend/DbusUI xml codesize --reportfile phpmd.xml --suffixes php,phtml